-[0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect or [1] Only one or two angles are found correctly.
+[0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously or [1] Cosine is used instead of sine, but appropriate work is shown.

 [2] 49.8, 65.1, and 65.1, and the appropriate use of the area formula is shown.